canonical/httprequest-lego-provider/charm/docs/explanation/charm-architecture.md

 It leverages the [12-factor](https://canonical-12-factor-app-support.readthedocs-hosted.com/en/latest/) support to pack a [Django](https://www.djangoproject.com/) application providing the functionality as defined by the standard.

 For a complete view on the architecture of a 12-factor charm, refer to the [12-factor architecture documentation](https://canonical-12-factor-app-support.readthedocs-hosted.com/en/latest/explanation/charm-architecture/).
-The rest of this document details the HTTP request LEGO provider specifics.
+The rest of this document details the HTTP request Lego provider specifics.

 ## OCI images